Shreekar11/queryflow/README.md

 - **Query History**: Access the last 5 executed queries from the history list.
 - **CSV Export**: Export query results as a CSV file.
-- **Virtualized Table**: Efficiently render large datasets using react-window without impacting browser performance.
+- **Optimized Table Rendering for Large Datasets**: Efficiently render large datasets using react-window without impacting browser performance.
+- **Sorting Functionality**: Sort table data in ascending or descending order by clicking on the table headers.
 - **Dark Mode**: Switch between light and dark themes for enhanced accessibility.

 ## JavaScript Framework and Dependencies